deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “I’d drink to that,” Ian agreed.

-“Excellent...incidentally, if you are willing, I could use some strong extra hands for some tasks, and yours are the strongest we have.
+“Excellent...incidentally, if you are willing, I could use some strong extra hands for some tasks.
 I know you have your own responsibilities, but…”

 “Mate, I’d be glad to.”